TheOriginalGeez/Cupid/README.md

 In the _Display_ tab under the _all_ section click Load Preset and select _Arrange as list_.

+### AGO

+Set these to your personal preferences.
+(If you don't know what to change just disable persistent arrows.)

 ### Immersive Hud

 In the _Activation_ tab under the _Compass Activation_ section enable _Key press toggles_.